base/base/docs/specs/experimental/gov-delegation.md

 #### `delegate`

 Delegates voting power to another address (delegatee) with the given delegation parameters.
-This function is intended to be called by users that require advanced delegation of the `GovernanceToken`.
+This function is intended to be called by users that require advanced delegation of the `GovernanceToken`, and overwrites any existing delegations of the delegator.

 ```solidity
 function delegate(Delegation _delegation) external